Rangers vs. Dodgers MLB Betting Odds, Trends & Prediction

-Jon Gray will oppose Walker Buehler in Wednesday’s pitching matchup at Dodger Stadium.
-With the Dodgers listed as a favorite and the total sitting at 8.5 runs, what’s the smart play tonight from Los Angeles?
+Michael Lorenzen will oppose Michael Grove in Thursday’s pitching matchup at Dodger Stadium.
+With the Dodgers listed as a favorite and the total sitting at 8 runs, what’s the smart play tonight from Los Angeles?

 Game Matchup & Betting Odds